MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-format-joker-integer-integer-method.md

 - <*Integer*><*Decimals*><*Sign,1*> is Format 4

-For more information about *FormatNumber*, see [Formatting Values, Dates, and Time](../../devenv-format-property.md)).
+For more information, see [Formatting Values, Dates, and Time](../../devenv-format-property.md)).

 ## See also